Special-Sharpie/HockeyStatsBot/code/Commands.md

 11. HS-leagueStandings – This command returns the standings for the entire league, and can be run for any season in NHL history (The command will return the 19171918 season… pretty neat, huh?).
 This command has no required parameters, however, in order to get prior seasons standings, a season must be provided (Example: 20182019).
 12. HS-playoffStandings – This command returns the data of any requested playoff series, from any round, during any season.
 It will return the team matchup, as well as the record for the series, regardless of whether it is complete or not.
 This command requires three parameters, those being a team abbreviation, the round of the playoffs, and the season (Example: CGY R1 20182019).
 There are 5 different round codes that can be used, the first being the one and only exception as it only works for the 20192020 season, they are: “SCQ”, “R1”, “R2”, “CF”, “SCF”.
 The abbreviation that must be provided is the three-letter code assigned to every team (Example: CGY, TBL, ANA, MTL).
 13. HS-daySummary – Returns a rundown of all games happening on the requested day.
 Can be passed an optional parameter Date (YYYY-MM-DD).
 14. HS-skaterCareer – Returns the entire NHL career of the requested player.
 Parameters: Player.
 Example: HS-skaterCareer ZdenoChara.
-NOTE: This command returns a lot of data.
+NOTE: This command returns a lot of data, and only works with active players.
+Use HS-ATplayerStats for non active players.
 15. HS-next7 – Returns the schedule of the requested team over the following 7 days, giving the user the date and time of the upcoming in that over that period.
 Parameters: Team Abbreviation.
 Example: HS-next7 CGY.
 16. HS-perGame – Returns a player's stat over total games played.
 Takes two parameters, a player, and a stat.
 Example: HS-perGame EliasLindholm points.
 Use HS-statCodes for all stat codes.
 17. HS-setTimezone – Updates the preferred timezone of the requestion server to change the timezone, run the command, and pass it a timezone code.
 The codes are: EASTERN TIME: "ET", CENTRAL TIME: "CT", MOUNTAIN TIME: "MT", and PACIFIC TIME: "PT"